Bobbo117/MQ135-Air-Quality-Sensor/README.md

 The sensor resistance, connected to pins Vcc and A0, and the Load resistance, connected between pins A0 and GND, form a voltage divider between Vcc and GND whose midpoint is pin A0.

-When the unit is powered up, the sensor resistance decreases as the concentration of detected gases (mostly CO2 under normal conditions) increases, causing the voltage across the load resistance at pin A0 to increase.

-Additional board circuitry enables setting a potentiometer to determine the level at which the D0 pin and LED trigger.
+You can get feel for this by doing the folowing:

 1. Measure the sensor resistance of the MQ135 board (without power applied) between the VCC and the A0 pin.
 Mine measures 1750 ohms (1.750 Kohms).

 2. Measure the load resistance between the A0 and GND pin.
 Mine measures 1720 ohms (1.720 Kohm).
 You will need to enter the load resistance value in KOhms in the '#define RLOAD' statement in the
  MQ135_Air_Quality.ino sotware.

+When the unit is powered up, the sensor resistance decreases as the concentration of detected gases (mostly CO2 under normal conditions) increases, causing the voltage across the load resistance at pin A0 to increase.

+Additional board circuitry enables setting a potentiometer to determine the level at which the D0 pin and LED trigger.

 # Hardware Connections